kakuqikaduo/MCECF/README.md

-# MCECF：Multi-scale Complementary Enhancement Context Fusion Network for Remote Sensing Change Detection
+# MCECF：A Multi-Scale Complementary Enhanced Context Fusion Network for Remote Sensing Change Detection
 Our code will be soon coming.